 Returns are due with your county assessor every April 30th.
 If you don’t pay them on time, there’s a 1% penalty for every late month.

 How do I know how often I will need to report my Washington business taxes?

 When you file your business license application, you will get assigned to a monthly, quarterly or annual filing frequency.

 When are Washington business taxes due?

-- Quarterly filers are due on the last day of the month of regular business quarters.
+- Quarterly returns are due on the last day of the month of regular business quarters.

-- Annual filers are due every January 31st following the calendar year.
+- Annual returns are due every January 31st following the calendar year.

 If you’d like us to help you start your business in Washington, we would love to help you out.
-It’s all we do, and we try to do it better than any other National incorporation site you’ll find.
-Plus we actually live here, pay taxes here, and work here, so we might actually know what we’re talking about.
+It’s all we do, and we try to do it better than any other national incorporation site you’ll find.
+Plus we actually live here, pay taxes here, and work here, so we know what we’re talking about.